Clifford Edmund Bosworth: Life

 Bosworth was born on 29 December 1928 in Sheffield, West Riding of Yorkshire (now South Yorkshire).
-His father Clifford Bosworth, clerked for Board of Guardians before working for Ministry of Pensions and National Insurance, his mother was Gladys Constance Gregory.
-He received his Bachelor of Arts degree in modern history from the St John's College, Oxford, before achieving an MA in Middle Eastern studies and PhD degrees from the University of Edinburgh.
+His father, Clifford Bosworth, clerked for Board of Guardians before working for Ministry of Pensions and National Insurance.
+His mother was Gladys Constance Gregory.
+He received his Bachelor of Arts degree in modern history from St John's College, Oxford, before achieving an MA in Middle Eastern studies and PhD degrees from the University of Edinburgh.

-Before attending the University of Edinburgh, he worked for the Department of Agriculture for Scotland, where he met Annettee Ellen Todd, who he would go on to marry in Edinburgh on 19 September 1957, the couple would go on to have three daughters.
+Before attending the University of Edinburgh, he worked for the Department of Agriculture for Scotland.
+There he met Annette Ellen Todd, and they were married in Edinburgh on 19 September 1957.
+The couple went on to have three daughters.

-He held permanent posts at the University of St Andrews, University of Manchester, and at the Center for the Humanities at Princeton University.
-He was a visiting professor at the University of Exeter, where he held the post since 2004.
-Bosworth died on 28 February 2015, in Yeovil, Somerset.
+He held permanent posts at the University of St Andrews, the University of Manchester and the Center for the Humanities at Princeton University.
+He was visiting professor at the University of Exeter, where he held the post from 2004.
+Bosworth died on 28 February 2015 in Yeovil, Somerset.